 This is the language that is interpreted, where one can make changes to your code and immediately run it again to see the effect of changes without recompiling the code.

-PHP is also an open source programming language, easiest choice for beginners to pick, who are entering server-side web development.
+PHP is also an open-source programming language, the easiest choice for beginners to pick, who are entering server-side web development.
 There are many free tutorials and guides available on the internet for novice coders.

 Also, it has several popular web frameworks such as Laravel and Zend that make web development easier and measurable.